Darthveloper21/Bomberman-UET/README.md

 ## About version
 Now you can absorb bomb-pocket-power pill (Problem solved, YAY! 😄)

-Update explosion effect, fixing bugs, still it works ... badly, but better 😀, fx is no more muted when bombs explode.
+Update explosion effect, fixing bugs, still it works ... badly, but better 😀, fx is no longer muted when bombs explode.

 ## Version 1.1.1
     Box now stops fire from spreading around.